ilyakava/storm_grab/README.md

-To run the Arch Daily scraper, type `ruby "run.rb"` in the terminal.

 You can either:
 1. Search for a list of queries on architizer
     * type `./bin/search ` and then drag and drop a csv file containing queries in each row into the terminal